HDFGroup/hsds/docs/design/map/h5_map.md

 ### Delete set of keys

-This request removes a set of key and their associatted values
+This request removes a set of key and their associated values

 Request: DELETE /maps/&lt;map_id&gt;/keys